muliang0711/DB_Design_Pratice/Bus_Station_managment_system/DOC.md

 ## Assumptions
 1. The Bus Station serves long-trip buses.
 This assumption is made because it interacts with many different bus companies, which isn't how it typically works for area buses like RapidKL where all buses belong to one company.
+2. All `BusDriver`s must hold PSV license, as that's the mandatory license for bus drivers.

+## Business rules
+1. `BusDriver.salary` and `Staff.salary` must be at least `1500`.
+(Minimum wage in Malaysia)

 ## Tables